Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 Urban terrain limits movement and places civilians near military targets.

 **Action**
-Train units to navigate dense terrain while controlling force and protecting civilians.
+Train units to navigate dense terrain while maintaining control of force and protecting civilians.

 **Outcome**
 The force can achieve its purpose with less harm and confusion.